Codax2000/tbp-club-website/README.md

 ## About

 This website is composed of frontend only, build with React and React router for the illusion of multi-page content.
-The gh-pages branch is deployed to the website link, at [TODO insert link]
+The gh-pages branch is deployed to the website link, at [GitHub Pages](https://codax2000.github.io/tbp-club-website/#/)

 ## Installation Requirements